popphp/pop-validator/README.md

 Quickstart
 ----------

-Here's a list of the available built-in validators:
+Here's a list of the available built-in validators, all under the namespace `Pop\Validator\`:

 |                   | Built-in Validators  |               |
 |-------------------|----------------------|---------------|